In this fun tutorial, you will learn how to generate your very own bitcoin private key

 What is a checksum?
 A checksum is how computers know that you’ve made a typo when you enter things like your credit card number or bank account number.
 It’s a useful thing to have the computer warn you that you’ve made a typo in your Bitcoin private key!

-To calculate the checksum you’ll need a Linux or Mac computer.
+To calculate the checksum you’ll need a Linux or Mac computer (it can be done by hand, but it’s very hard – here’s a guide, for interest).
 If you have Windows 10, you can install the Ubuntu App (a version of Linux) from the Microsoft Store.
 Just search “Ubuntu” and install it.
 You’ll use the Ubuntu terminal to run the commands that follow.
 The app is a temporary session; no files are stored on the Ubuntu app.
 This means you’ll get a clean session each time you run it.

 Windows users need to do this workaround and it’s a nuisance.
 I tried other workarounds but met with various issues.